Koopman operator-based discussion on partial observation in stochastic systems: Introduction

 This article is organized as follows.
 In Sec.~2, we review the Koopman operator approach.
-Section~3 explains the previous discussions on the Mori-Zwanzig formalism with the Koopman operator approach, where we will emphasize the role of the deterministic feature in the explanation.
-Then, Sec.~4 yields discussions on the partial observations in stochastic systems and the effects of delay embedding.
+Section~3 briefly summarizes the previous discussions on the Mori-Zwanzig formalism with the Koopman operator approach, where we will emphasize the role of the deterministic feature in the explanation.
+Then, Sec.~4 yields discussions on the partial observations in stochastic systems and the effects of delay-embedding.
 We also present some results from numerical experiments.
 In the numerical experiments, the noisy van der Pol system and the noisy Lorenz system are employed as toy examples.